BreakellrZ/Escape_Room/readme.md

 - Nav bar -- Burger menu on phone screen sizes.
 Use a lock instead of traditional burger menu -- Have the lock bounce so users know to click it for a dropdown feature.
 - background Image with a transparent Header and normal sticky footer - both fixed.
 - Information on Escape rooms on the Home page.
-- Footer with Social media links [footer with social media links](documentation/footer.png)
+- Footer with Social media links.
-- YouTube video on Escape Rooms 101 [YouTube video](documentation/youtubevideo.png)
+- YouTube video on Escape Rooms 101.
-- Images and information on my top picks for Irelands best Escape Rooms on the Rooms page [Images and info on the best escape rooms](documentation/imagesonrooms.png)
+- Images and information on my top picks for Irelands best Escape Rooms on the Rooms page.
-- Contact section with a form feature to submit questions [Questions Form](documentation/formreadme.png)
+- Contact section with a form feature to submit questions.

 ### Structure plane

 Easy structure -- Nav bar with hyperlinks to different pages on website.
 Scroll down to see main content easy to see layered content displayed in flexbox in columns on each page same layout and structure.
 It is consistent, predictable, learnable, and visible.